cwhidden/sprspace/README.txt

 May 1, 2014
 Version 1.0

-This file is part of spr_grapher.
+This file is part of sprspace.

-spr_grapher is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. spr_grapher is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+sprspace is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. sprspace is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with spr_grapher.
+You should have received a copy of the GNU General Public License along with sprspace.
 If not, see <http://www.gnu.org/licenses/>.

 ################################################################################
 SYNOPSIS